Last updated: July 26, 2022

 Analysis

-The law prohibits vending machine sales of tobacco products, which includes HTP.
+The law prohibits vending machine sales of tobacco products, which includes HTPs.
 However, it is unclear if the definition of HTP applies to HTP tobacco inserts only, or to the device as well.
 Therefore, it is unclear if the sale of HTP devices by vending machine is prohibited.

 Flavors